sankalp1806/Ai-Pista/README.md

 - **Issue reporting**

-Thank you for helping improve AI Pista!
+Thank you for helping improve Ai Pista!

 ## License